x702-obfuscated/Python-Notes/1-Comments-Data-Variables-Operators/4-Variables.md

 <br>

-## Reassigning a Variable
+## `Reassigning a Variable`
-> * reassigning a variable, is changing the value the variable references (points to) in memory
+Reassigning a variable, is changing the value the variable references (points to) in memory
+> * Rewrite the name of the variable and set it to a new value with `=`
 ```python
 num = 1
 #at this point in the program num is 1